MariusIrgens/InspirationGraph/README.md

 # Importance-driven focus+context for inspiration analysis in citation graphs
-This is the application study code for a paper I wrote at University of Bergen, autumn 2022.
+This is application study code for a paper I wrote at University of Bergen, autumn 2022.

 You have to download the API's and add them to a folder called "lib", one step above the root folder.
 Alternatively, you can just change the paths of the imports at the top (and the src="" url in the index.html).